txomon/python-tutorial/README.md

 Feel free to install new packages using Pipenv, and check how the `site-packages` directory gets populated with new packages and modules.

-## About directories and working environments

-Before starting off with the first project, I would consider a few things that usually developer come across on their own:

-- Spaces in the names of directories and files at any point are forbidden.
-Spaces cause a ton of trouble and we end up paying the price way later when changing paths it's practically impossible.
-- Create a directory to hold all our code.
-Having code projects in the desktop is handy, but code ends up getting mixed with downloads and what not, and that gets unmanageable quickly.
-Here there are a few approaches to organize cour coding projects:
-  - Directory in the root called "projects" or "code" (`/projects/`)
-  - Directory in HOME (`/home/javier/projects/`), supposing the path doesn't contain any space, called "projects" or "code"
-  - Same thing as before, but organising the code in subdirectories (per project for example)

 ## Creating a Python project